Def Leppard

 The return and another tragedy

-After five years without recording, Def Leppard returns with the album Hysteria in 1987.
+After five years without recording, Def Leppard returned with the album “Hysteria” in 1987.
 It is the band’s most successful album, with over twenty million copies sold (mainly in the United States and England).
 Rick Allen participates in the recordings with a special drum set in which the rhythm controls are all on his feet.
 This album achieved seven hits, among them “Armageddon It”, “Animal”, “Women”, the title track, the ballad “Love Bites”, and “Pour Some Sugar on Me”, which became a hit in pornographic nightclubs in the USA.
-After this huge success, Def Leppard would only release a new album in 1992.
-However, a new tragedy awaited the band: in 1991, guitarist Steve Clark died due to his alcoholism problem.

 The second comeback

-The new album, Adrenalize, is released in 1992 and is another success.
+The new album, “Adrenalize”, was released in 1992 and was another success.
 At the time, the group decided not to put anyone to replace Clark, with guitarist Phil Collen playing Clark’s parts on the album in addition to his own.
-However, this decision would be reviewed and guitarist Vivian Campbell (who had previously played with Dio and Whitesnake) is called in to take Clark’s place.
-Vivian’s first appearance is at the Freddie Mercury (Queen’s lead singer) tribute concert.
+However, this decision would be reviewed, and guitarist Vivian Campbell (who had previously played with Dio and Whitesnake) is called in to take Clark’s place.
+Vivian first appeared at the tribute concert of Freddie Mercury (Queen’s lead singer).
 From there comes a quiet and successful period in the group’s history.
-In 1993, they release the album Retro-Active, a mix of unreleased tracks with B-sides.
-From this album, as an original theme is released the song “Two Steps Behind”, which would be chosen as one of the twelve tracks on the soundtrack of the movie Last Action Hero with the participation of actor Arnold Schwarzenegger.
-From this album, a curiosity for Portuguese fans, the opening theme “Desert Song” is written by Joe Elliot on a rest day in Portugal, on the occasion of the European “7-Day Weekend Tour”, a concert held at the now non-existent Pavilhão do Dramático de Cascais, “sanctuary” of countless hard rock and metal bands.Vault: Def Leppard’s Greatest Hits, from 1995, is the group’s first anthology and it sells very well.
-This album features only one original song, a ballad called “When Love & Hate Collide.”
+In 1993, they released the album “Retro-Active”, a mix of unreleased tracks with B-sides.

 21st Century

-The American cable television film company VH1 releases the movie Hysteria: The Def Leppard Story in 2001.[4]
-As the title says, the movie tells the story of the group (albeit partially) from 1977 to 1986, with emphasis on the tragedies of Rick Allen and Steve Clark.
-After three years without recording, it already seems like a promise to take so long to release an album, they release in 2002 the album X. The latter is perhaps the most reminiscent in terms of sound, of the albums Hysteria and Adrenalize.
+The American cable television film company “VH1” released the movie “Hysteria”: The Def Leppard Story in 2001.
+As the title says, the movie tells the group’s story (albeit partially) from 1977 to 1986, emphasising the tragedies of Rick Allen and Steve Clark.
+After three years without recording, it already seems like a promise to take so long to release an album; they released in 2002 the album “X”.
+The latter is perhaps the most reminiscent, in terms of sound, of the albums “Hysteria” and “Adrenalize”.
 With the release theme “Now”, they put together a video that somewhat portrays the hand-to-hand life of a Def Leppard t-shirt, their own life and those who are part of it.
-Not for nothing, another powerful ballad that leads to a compact, “Long Long Way To Go”, which according to Joe Elliot is since the ballad “Love Bites” (Hysteria album) the one that demanded the most from him, from his voice.
-In 2004 they release a new Best Of, with that same title, not released in the United States of America.
-In 2005, a new anthology comes out: Rock of Ages: The Definitive Collection.
-Finally, in 2006, they release the album Yeah!, with versions of their old idols.
-Among the tracks is “No Matter What”, by the English band Badfinger, who, like Def Leppard, were marked by a tragic story with two of their members – Pete Ham and Tom Evans – having committed suicide.
+Not for nothing, another powerful ballad that leads to a compact, “Long Long Way To Go”, which, according to Joe Elliot, is since the ballad “Love Bites” (Hysteria album) the one that demanded the most from him, from his voice.

 Musical style and legacy